‘Richard III’ Is a Tame Game of Thrones at Shakespeare in the Park

 “Is there a different experience the audience has when they hear misogyny come through a female body?
 Does it highlight it more?
 Does it sharpen it in terms of how grotesque it is?
 And I hope it does,” she told NPR.

-“Richard’s otherness is his Blackness in this world,” director Robert O’Hara said (his diverse cast includes actors with various disabilities).
+“Richard’s otherness is his Blackness in this world,” director Robert O’Hara said.
+(His diverse cast includes actors with various disabilities in a production that deliberately makes Richard’s disabilities psychological rather than physical.)
 Gurira added of her Richard, “He’s dealing with the otherness compared to his family, in terms of not being Caucasian and fair like them.”

 The play begins not with the sonorous “Now is the winter of our discontent,” but with Richard dispatching Henry VI (“Down, down to hell, and say I sent thee thither”) as a kind of murderous amuse-bouche.